 - Absence of the parathyroid glands at birth

-- Magnesium deficiency due to alcoholism, and/or malnutrition
+- Magnesium deficiency due to alcohol use disorder and/or malnutrition

 - Other causes, such as metal overload from iron, magnesium, or aluminium